 Motivation is elusive.
 Some days you have it and others you don’t.

 Well, having fluctuations in your motivation is normal and to be expected.
-If you took ten PhD students, how many do you think would say they’re highly motivated all the time?
+If you took ten PhD students, how many do you think would say that they’re highly motivated all the time?
 Not many, I imagine.

 But it can also seem that motivation becomes harder and harder to find as you go through your PhD.
 With good reason.
 Studying for a PhD is an inherently lonely endeavour and the workload is considerable.

-If you’re reading this and having trouble finding your own motivation know that you aren’t alone.
+If you’re reading this and having trouble finding your own motivation, know that you aren’t alone.
 It’s okay to not always be highly motivated, and instead recognise that fluctuating motivation is a normal part of the PhD process.

 Motivation is something you can control.
 Given the right tools, you can find motivation when it otherwise is missing.
-Here I want to share with you a number of tips you can use to boost your motivation levels.
+Here, I want to share with you a number of tips you can use to boost your motivation levels.